lateef-taiwo/Devops-Tooling-Website-Solution/README.md

 * Ensure there are 3 Logical Volumes. lv-opt lv-apps, and lv-logs.

-* Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.
+* Create 3 volumes in the same AZ as your nfs Server EC2, each of 10 GiB.

     1. On the left hand side of the aws console, under Elastic Blob Store, Click on `Volume`.